tinijs/core/README.md

 }
 ```

-For more detail, please visit the docs: <https://tinijs.dev/docs> (TODO)
+For more detail, please visit the docs: <https://tinijs.dev>

 ## API